hov172/WinWiFiAnalyzer/README.md

 entitlements, signs the application, submits it to Apple, staples the ticket, and validates the final product-named bundle.

-The packager produces:

-- `dist/WifiAnalyzer-2.4.0-osx-arm64-signed-notarized.zip`
+The packager produces `dist/Wi‑Fi Analyzer.app`; the release archive (`dist/WifiAnalyzer-<version>-osx-arm64.zip`) is created from that bundle with `ditto`.
+When notarization credentials are provided, the packager also emits a `-signed-notarized` archive.

-The most recent macOS bundle verified on real hardware was 2.3.0.
-The 2.3.1 and 2.4.0 changes have not been re-verified on macOS; 2.4.0 adds command-line exports, which share the platform scanner but have only been exercised on Windows.
+The most recent macOS bundle verified on real hardware is 2.5.0: scans, report exports, the beacon information-element capabilities, and the filter row were exercised on Apple silicon (macOS 26.2).

 ## All runtime targets